monajemi/datascience/pages/test-cluster-with-cj.md

 ```
 cj run mnist.py gce -alloc "--gres=gpu:1" -m "Pytorch on GPU test"

+# see state of your job
 cj state

+# see the run log
+cj runlog

 # get a summary of all jobs on your cluster
 cj summary gce
 ```